Bluebola/CVWO-project/README.md

 ## **Description:**

-This is a monorepo forum website I built for the NUS CVWO winter assignment submission.
+This is a mobile-friendly forum website I built for the NUS CVWO winter assignment submission.
 You can create, read, update and delete posts.

 There is account-based authentication, user profile creation and users are able to view and comment on other user's posts.